Mchunu and Others v Executive Mayor of eThekwini and Others ('Mchunu')

 implementation of court order - Siyanda - Durban High Court

-In this matter, SERI and Abahlali baseMjondolo (AbM) seek an order against the Executive Mayor of eThekwini (Durban), together with two other senior officials in their personal capacities, to take all the steps necessary to implement a court order requiring housing to be provided to 37 occupants of the Richmond Farm Transit Camp in KwaMashu.
+In this matter, Abahlali baseMjondolo (AbM) and 37 residents seek an order against the Executive Mayor of eThekwini (Durban), together with two other senior officials in their personal capacities, to take all the steps necessary to implement a court order requiring housing to be provided to 37 occupants of the Richmond Farm Transit Camp in KwaMashu.
 The occupiers were evicted from the Siyanda informal settlement in March 2009 in order to allow the construction of a road.
 One of the conditions of the eviction order was that the occupiers would be provided with permanent housing within a year.
 The deadline for doing so expired almost two years ago and nothing has been done to comply with the order.

 This is an important case because it establishes whether individual officebearers can be held personally responsible for the state’s failure to perform on specific obligations.
 SERI served the application in February 2012, and filed a replying affidavit in May 2012.
 Heads of argument were filed on 4 September 2012, and the case was heard in the Durban High Court on 17 September 2012.

 On 19 September 2012, Acting Judge Nigel Hollis granted an order and delivered an ex tempore judgment in the Durban High Court.
 His decision requires the Mayor of eThekwini, the City Manager and the Director of Housing to take all the necessary steps, within three months, to provide permanent housing to the 37 families.
 They are “constitutionally and statutorily obliged to take all necessary steps” to comply with the 2009 order.
 If they do not, they may be held in contempt and fined or imprisoned.